Call for Abstracts: “The ambivalence of emergent technologies: Malevolent creativity and civil security”

 Where an editor, staff member or editorial board member is on the author list, they must declare this in the competing interests section of the submitted manuscript.
 These submissions will be treated the same as all other manuscripts.

-The managing editor and the "Special Topic" editors are responsible for deciding which of the submitted articles will be published.
-They should be guided in their decisions by the journal’s high standards of quality assurance, thematic profile and formal editorial standards.
-They are constrained by legal requirements regarding libel, copyright infringement and plagiarism.
-They may confer with members of the journal’s editorial board, its scientific advisory board, other editors or reviewers when making these decisions.
+Policies regarding publication decisions are as follows: The managing editor and "Special Topic" editors are responsible for deciding which submitted articles will be published.
+They are bound in their decisions to the journal's high standards of quality assurance, thematic profile, and formal editorial standards, as well as legal requirements regarding libel, copyright infringement, and plagiarism.
+Their decisions must be based on the evaluation of the peer reviewers.
+The managing editor and "Special Topic" editors may consult with members of TATuP’s editorial board, scientific advisory board, other editors, or reviewers when making these decisions.

 TATuP’s peer review process is non-blind and not public: the persons involved in the peer review process (authors, reviewers, editorial team, "Special Topic" editors, as well as, in the case of conflicting reviews, members of the editorial board or scientific advisory board) know each other by name and interact with equal rights in a fair and constructive way.